Jacobmrose/Jacobmrose/README.md

-# Welcome to Jacob Rose's GitHub Profile 👋
+# Welcome to my GitHub Profile 👋

 Hello there!
 I'm Jacob, a passionate new developer diving into the world of programming, particularly focusing on HTML, CSS, and JavaScript.
 Welcome to my GitHub profile!
 Here, you'll find a mix of my personal projects, contributions to open-source, and some insights into my coding journey.